uriel1998/uget_autosorter/README.md

 The one feature that KGet does natively that uGet does not is *automatically* sort downloads into categories.
 You can *specify* what categories to use, but it won't automatically detect them.

 Dammit, this is linux.
 I'm supposed to be able to do whatever I want.

 So I did.

 And it turns out the solution to both was the same script file.

-Back in 2012, a user named fehhh [wrote a script](http://ugetdm.com/forum/viewtopic.php?f=11&t=6) that you could call first.
+Back in 2012, a user named [fehhh](http://ugetdm.com/forum/memberlist.php?mode=viewprofile&u=62) [wrote a script](http://ugetdm.com/forum/viewtopic.php?f=11&t=6) that you could call first.
+It was later edited by [Michael Tunnell](http://ugetdm.com/forum/memberlist.php?mode=viewprofile&u=2).
 It relies on [wget](https://www.gnu.org/software/wget/) to determine what kind of file you're downloading.
-I added a few small - but crucial - tweaks to make this all work.
+I originally added a few tweaks, then rewrote it and also created a Windows version.

 #Linux Instructions